OxCGRT/Brazil-covid-policy/risk-of-openness-index/methodology.md

 ##### `NA` Handling

 Since we perform an interpolation operation on the cases data, we end up with a continous timeseries of cases for each country.
 However, prior to the start of tranmission, a country would record case data as `NA`.
-As defined in the [README.md](./writeup.md), we set Risk of Openness Index to `NA` for a country until its first case is recorded.
+We set Risk of Openness Index to `NA` for a country until its first case is recorded.

 The Final Index is computed by modulating the Unadjusted Index through the endemic factor.